conceptofmind/LaMDA-rlhf-pytorch/README.md

 print("Cross-entropy Loss:", logits)
 ```

+## Notes on training at scale:
+- There may be issues with NaN for fp16 training.
+- Pipeline parallelism should be used with ZeRO 1, not ZeRO 2.

 ## About LaMDA:
 - T5 Relative Positional Bias in Attention
 - Gated GELU Activation in the Feed forward layer